-This document is a manual for pcb, the interactive printed circuit board layout system.
+This document is a manual for PCB, the interactive printed circuit board layout system.

-pcb includes a stand-alone program (called pcb) which allows
+PCB includes a stand-alone program (called pcb

 users to create, edit, and process layouts for printed circuit boards,